-Meanwhile BEAT eggs, milk, salt and pepper in bowl until blended.
+Meanwhile BEAT eggs, milk, salt and pepper in medium bowl until blended.

 SPRINKLE with cheese.
-REMOVE from heat; cover pan.
-LET STAND until cheese is melted.
-TOP with salsa, chips and cilantro, if desired.
+REMOVE from heat and COVER.
+LET STAND until cheese is melted, 2 to 3 minutes.
+TOP with salsa, chips and cilantro, and SERVE.

-How long to beat?
+- How long should you beat?
 It’s a matter of preference.
 Light beating produces more dense scrambled eggs.
 Vigorous beating aerates the eggs, resulting in lighter fluffier curds.